What to Expect at Your First Holistic Bodywork Appointment

 A Different Approach to Healing

 Holistic Bodywork takes a comprehensive view of your body as an interconnected, intelligent system.
-Rather than focusing solely on where you feel pain or discomfort, this approach looks at your whole body to understand the underlying patterns that may be contributing to your concerns.
+Rather than focusing solely on where you feel pain or discomfort, we’ll look at your whole body to understand the underlying patterns that may be contributing to your concerns.
 If you’d like more information about Holistic Bodywork click here, otherwise, read on for a summary of what your first appointment might look like.

 Your First Appointment: Step by Step